SLOW AND STEADY WINS!

 the labor market…and coupling this with other recent positive economic signals,

 means we are not near a recession at the moment.
+But our economic health

 remains fragile, and any external shock from Europe could easily disrupt the